Kpmg-Egyde/Covid19-free-security-solutions/README.md

 # Covid19-free-security-solutions
 This repository provides a list of security solutions offered for free during the Covid19 crisis

+## Other lists

+- [Hexatrust](https://www.hexatrust.com/coronavirus/) : List of french cyber solutions offer with discount or free or with special arrangements.

 ## VPN Solutions
 - [TheGreenBow](http://thegreenbow.com)
 - [Cisco](https://gblogs.cisco.com/fr/securite/en-reponse-au-besoin-croissant-de-teletravail-nous-etendons-nos-offres-de-securite-gratuites/)